 - Understand more about what causes MS;

-- Find ways to limit or prevent damage to the neurons by the immune system;
+- Find ways to limit or prevent damage to neurons caused by the immune system;

 - Try to repair the damage by triggering or enhancing the body’s own repair or cell replacement mechanisms; and